mreineck/ducc/README.md

 recurrence algorithms presented in
 <https://www.jstage.jst.go.jp/article/jmsj/96/2/96_2018-019/_pdf>.

-The code rotation of spherical harmonic components was taken (with some modifications) from Mikael Slevinsky's
+The code for rotating spherical harmonic coefficients was taken (with some modifications) from Mikael Slevinsky's
 [FastTransforms package](https://github.com/MikaelSlevinsky/FastTransforms).